caplin/FlexLayout/README.md

 *   popout tabs into new browser windows (only enabled in latest browsers)
 *	submodels, allow layouts inside layouts
 *	tab renaming (double click tab text to rename)
-*	themeing - light and dark
+*	themeing - light, gray and dark
 *	touch events - works on mobile devices (iPad, Android)
 *   add tabs using drag, indirect drag, add to active tabset, add to tabset by id
 *   preferred pixel size tabsets (try to keep their size when window resizes)